bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 # Resource Limits

 - Limits can be set on both CPU and memory utilization
-- Pods run with unbounded CPU and memory limits
+- Containers run with unbounded CPU and memory limits
 - Kubernetes will restart containers when limits are exceeded

 ???